xyplex3/fabric-patterns-hub/patterns/pr/system.md

 - Don't end the title with a period
 - Include a "Key Changes" section with 3-4 bullet points summarizing the most important changes
-- Add detailed sections for Added, Changed, and Removed (only include sections that apply)
+- Add detailed sections for Added, Changed, and Removed
+- **IMPORTANT**: Only include sections where there are actual changes - if nothing was removed, omit the "Removed:" section entirely (do not include it with "No features or code were removed")
 - **DO NOT repeat file names in multiple bullet points**
 - **Group all changes to the same file into a single, comprehensive bullet point**
 - **Lead with the conceptual change, not the file name**